spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   (If, instead, the global-mean net radiative feedback was *positive*, it would be impossible to regain TOA balance!
 As the system warms, the excess energy into the system at TOA would *increase*, further amplifying the initial warming.
 This is known as a *runaway greenhouse* and is thought to have occured on Venus.)

+one-layer greenhouse model
+  The simplest {term}`analytical framework` for understanding a planet's {term}`greenhouse effect`.

+  All of the processes affecting both {term}`longwave radiation` and {term}`shortwave radiation` within the atmosphere are boiled down to a single layer of atmosphere.
+Any {term}`absorption` of {term}`shortwave radiation` within the atmosphere is neglected---meaning all of the SW absorption occurs at the surface.
+Whereas for {term}`longwave radiation`, the atmosphere absorbs some of the LW emitted by the {term}`surface`, with the fraction absorbed determined by the atmosphere's {term}LW `emissivity`, $\epsilon$.

+  For {term}`emission`, the atmospheric layer has a temperature $T_a$ and emits LW according to the {term}`Stefan-Boltzmann law`: $\sigma T_a^4$, multiplied by its {term}`emissivity` $\epsilon$ to account for the fact that it is an *imperfect* {term}`blackbody`.

+  This single-layer atmosphere emits LW $\epsilon\sigma T_a^4$ both upward and downward.
+The upward flux escapes to space and therefore determines the planet's {term}`outgoing longwave radiation`.
+The downward flux is absorbed by the {term}`surface`.

+  It is the partial absorption of the surface's emitted LW radiation by the atmosphere, the subsequent re-emission of this absorbed LW back downward by the atmosphere, and the surface's absorption of that extra downwelling LW from the surface, that ultimately warms the surface.

 outgoing longwave radiation
   The upward flux of longwave radiation at the top of the atmosphere, in units Watts divided by square meter, $\text{W m}^{-2}$.
 Commonly abbreviated to OLR.  *Outgoing* means that it is signed positive out of the atmosphere.
 The global-mean value at present is roughly $240\text{W m}^{-2}$.

+photon
+  A single indivisble particle of electromagnetic radiation.

+  Because of the {term}`wave-particle duality` that is inherent to all EM radiation, one can think of EM radiation as either a discrete photon or as a continuous wave, flipping back and forth between the two perspectives as is convenient.

+  A photon's energy is given by $E=h\nu$, where $h=6.626\times10^{-34}\text{ J s}$ is **Planck's constant**, and $\nu$ is the **frequency**.
+Thus, the *faster* the frequency, the *more* energy the photon carries.

 Planck feedback
   The {term}`radiative feedback` stemming directly from the {term}`Stefan-Boltzmann law`: blackbody emission increases with temperature to the fourth power, and so all else equal if the surface temperature and rest of the troposphere warm up by some amount, the {term}`outgoing longwave radiation` will increase, acting to reduce the net imbalance at the {term}`top of atmosphere` that led to the initial warming.